garnajee/home-server/README.md

 You'll find two 2 docker-compose, one to create the streaming services and the other one to access them through a reverse proxy.

 > [!NOTE]
-> I've also created a `chill-extra` folder that automatically sends notifications on WhatsApp as soon as media is added in Jellyfin and add the [removarr](https://github.com/garnajee/removarr) docker.
+> I've also created a [`chill-extra`](chill-extra) folder that automatically sends notifications on WhatsApp as soon as media is added in Jellyfin, add the [removarr](https://github.com/garnajee/removarr) docker and other scripts.

 > [!IMPORTANT]